 I used a satin white Rustoleum paint on the doors.
 For the trim and legs, I just did a light coat of acrylic paint in Graphite.
 I also used this for the handles and the number plates.
 To give the number plates a more vintage look, I glued a Jim Holtz metal number plaquette to the original plate.
-I found a package of these metal numbers at Joann near their scrapbooking supplies.
+The metal numbers were found at Joann near their scrapbooking supplies.

-I also found another package of ornate plates by Jim Holtz that I thought would look perfect above each of the handles.
-I painted these in Graphite as well.
+Since I love embellishments, I also picked up a package of ornate plates by Jim Holtz that I thought would look perfect above each of the handles.
+To match the locker frame, I painted these in Graphite as well.

 I decided to make the right side of lockers into a chalkboard by rolling on chalkboard paint and framing it with an edge of sterling silver acrylic paint.
-I had seen some subway art that I liked in a chalkboard style so I just copied that idea onto my chalkboard.
+After seeing some subway art that I liked in a chalkboard style, I just copied that idea onto my chalkboard.

 I picked up the industrial looking wire baskets from Marshalls for just $10 a piece on clearance!
 They added some nice height to the top of the lockers.

-Right now the inside of the lockers have the original three hooks and one shelf but I am thinking about making some changes there as well.
+Right now the inside of the lockers have the original three hooks and one shelf.
+However, I am thinking about making some changes there as well.
 I may have more need for less hooks and more shelving in at least one of the lockers……we shall see!